zephir-lang/zephir-docs/en/install.rst

 Prerequisites
 -------------

-The Zephir compiler currently must be cloned from Github.
+To build a PHP extension and use Zephir you need the following requirements:

+* gcc >= 4.4/clang >= 3.x/vc++ 9
+* gnu make 3.81 or later
+* php development headers and tools

 Since Zephir is written in PHP you need to have installed a recent version of PHP and it must be available in your console:

 .. code-block:: bash

-	[#] php -v
+	$ php -v
 	PHP 5.5.7 (cli) (built: Dec 14 2013 00:44:43)
 	Copyright (c) 1997-2013 The PHP Group
 	Zend Engine v2.5.0, Copyright (c) 1998-2013 Zend Technologies